AK Racing

 After rejecting overtures from Junior Johnson to drive for his team in the offseason, Kulwicki attempted to sign with Kraft General Foods for 1991, where he would carry its Maxwell House Coffee brand on the #7.
 Johnson, who had also tried to sign Kulwicki in 1990 but was unable to, retaliated by usurping him and taking the Maxwell House sponsorship for himself.
 This left Kulwicki sponsorless as the season got underway, and although he was able to gain sponsorship from the U.S. Army for the Daytona 500 as a promotional effort surrounding Operation Desert Storm, it was only for one race and the team ran unsponsored for the next two races.

 Then, at the spring race at Atlanta, Kulwicki caught a much needed break.
 Atlanta was regarded as the home racetrack for the Hooters restaurant chain, and they had sponsored Mark Stahl's #82 Ford for the first three races of the season.
 Stahl had yet to qualify for a race, and did not do so at Atlanta, either.
 Kulwicki, meanwhile, qualified the unsponsored #7 on the pole, and Hooters approached him for a one race deal to put their logos on his car.
 Kulwicki finished in eighth that day, and shortly thereafter both sides agreed to terms on a long-term sponsorship.
-By the end of the season, Kulwicki was thirteenth in the standings and won the night race at Bristol; although he finished five places lower in the standings, the team had secure sponsorship again and 1992 would prove to be even more lucrative.
+By the end of the season, Kulwicki was fourteenth in the standings and won the night race at Bristol; although he finished four places lower in the standings, the team had secure sponsorship again and 1992 would prove to be even more lucrative.

 1992